Foundations of regular variation on topological spaces: Modulus

 \paragraph{Modulus on a star-shaped metric space}

 Let $\XX$ be a star-shaped metric space with $\zero=\{0\}$.
-Recall that the scaling extended to $[0,\infty)$ is assumed to be continuous in this case.
+Recall that, in this case, the scaling extended to $[0,\infty)$ is assumed to be continuous.
 The following result provides an explicit construction of a transversal from a metric ball centred at $0$.

 \begin{lemma} Let $\XX$ be a star-shaped Polish space with metric $\dmet$.
 Assume that there exists an $\eps>0$ such that